Why Add Conversions to Google Analytics?

 When Google Analytics is correctly configured, you'll be able to answer this question easily.
 You'll also be able to judge the effectiveness of your marketing campaigns.

-Here's an example of a table that lets us quickly see the effectiveness and conversion rate of campaigns and different traffic sources.
+Here’s an example of a table we use to quickly evaluate the efficiency and conversion rates of campaigns and different traffic sources.

 Warning : This painting is a fine tool, but don't analyze data too quickly since conversions are typically attributed to the last interaction.